-1. PEO stands for ‘Professional Employer Organization’, a company providing key HR services for businesses that want to grow internationally.
+1. PEO stands for ‘Professional Employer Organization’, a company providing key HR and compliance services for businesses in growth-mode, both domestically and internationally.

 2. All PEOs usually have a range of “core” services that are similar, plus a range of other non-standard services that are specific to individual PEOs and jurisdictions.

 3. With a PEO or Global PEO solution, a PEO becomes the legal employer for your workforce, taking over compliance, tax, and payroll responsibilities.
 However, the workers still operate at the direction of your company on a day-to-day basis.

 4. Benefits of PEO solutions include fast-tracked entry to foreign markets, more cost-effective expansion, and assurance of full legal compliance.